purrple/website/content/blog/2017-05-27-colorful-output-in-r-console.md

 Sounds like a nice implementation of a cool idea.
 But that's not what woke me up, as I already had seen mentions of `available`.
 What surprised me was the use of color in the rstudio console output.
-I can only mean one thing, rstudio now supports colored outputs we this far could only used on capable terminals through the [`crayon`](https://github.com/gaborcsardi/crayon) package, and indeed here's the relevant extract of [the NEWS.md file](https://github.com/rstudio/rstudio/blob/master/NEWS.md)
+It could only mean one thing, rstudio now supports colored outputs we this far could only used on capable terminals through the [`crayon`](https://github.com/gaborcsardi/crayon) package, and indeed here's the relevant extract of [the NEWS.md file](https://github.com/rstudio/rstudio/blob/master/NEWS.md)